📚 Guide

 Frequently Asked Questions

-The UK Gambling Commission is the regulatory body responsible for overseeing all gambling activities in the UK, ensuring compliance with the law and protecting consumers.
+The UK Gambling Commission is the regulatory body responsible for licensing and regulating gambling operators in the UK, ensuring compliance with the Gambling Act of 2005.

-Yes, online sports betting is legal in the UK, provided that operators are licensed by the UK Gambling Commission.
+Yes, online sports betting platforms are legal in the UK, provided they are licensed by the UK Gambling Commission.